Akshay5216523/7515QCA-Assessment3-Mayan-Moon-Phase-Calculator-/journal/journal.md

 ## Conceptual progress ##

 ### Design intent ###
-*The design intent of this project is to showcase a thematic interactive intallation that calculates and visualizes the phase of the moon based on the date given by the user styled in mayan symbolic art.*
+*The design intent of this project is to showcase a thematic interactive intallation that calculates and visualizes the phase of the moon based on the date given by the user, styled in traditional mayan symbolic art.*

 ### Design ideation ###
 <!--- Document your ideation process.
 This will include the design concepts presented for assessment 2.
 You can copy and paste that information here. --->